It is very difficult to write a review of an improvised (or improv) show, so I will have a go at doing it in improv style…

-Underneath the Jasmine Day persona Jay Bennett actually has a very fine voice and the parts of ballads she sang with less self mockery were delightful.
+Underneath the Yasmine Day persona Jay Bennett actually has a very fine voice and the parts of ballads she sang with less self mockery were delightful.

 I always admire the confidence of actors who take on a one-person show but for an actor to build her persona up as ‘the best’ even in self irony is to invite being knocked down.
 Jay avoids this by sheer talent and it will be interesting to see how and what shows she develops in the future.

 A romp through the history of the Voyagers 1 and 2 journeys with some interesting facts (scientific and otherwise) thrown in, sketches focussing on the oddities of humans and opinions gathered from Gemma Arrowsmith’s internet survey.
 Earthling is an eclectic and entertaining performance.

 The backbone of the show is the Voyager space programme which blasted off two spacecraft from Earth over forty years ago.
 Aboard both, are golden phonograph records containing sounds and images from Earth.
 The scientist responsible for compiling the golden records was Carl Sagan.
 Both crafts are still up there.
 Maybe one day they will come into contact with other beings.

 Gemma starts with the premise that an alien species has found the golden records, decoded them and are trying to decide what to do about us.
 We, the audience, are being lectured to by The Scientist who is telling us about humans and asking for our help in trying to decide whether to investigate us further.